kazuho/draft-kazuho-httpbis-http3-over-tcp/draft-kazuho-httpbis-http3-on-streams.md

 # Introduction

-In the year of 2023, HTTP/2 {{?HTTP2=RFC9113}} is the most widely used version of HTTP across the Internet, while the adoption rate of HTTP/3
+As of 2023, HTTP/2 {{?HTTP2=RFC9113}} remains the most widely used version of HTTP across the Internet, although the adoption rate of HTTP/3
 {{!HTTP3=RFC9114}} is increasing rapidly.

-HTTP/3 has several benefits over HTTP/2 thanks to the use of QUIC
+HTTP/3 has several advantages over HTTP/2, primarily due to its use of QUIC
-{{?QUIC=RFC9000}} as the transport layer protocol that provides features such as stream multiplexing without head-of-line blocking, low-latency connection establishment.
+{{?QUIC=RFC9000}} as the transport layer protocol, which provides features like stream multiplexing without head-of-line blocking and low-latency connection establishment.

-But because QUIC is not as universally available or accessible as TCP, it is unlikely that we will see all HTTP/2 traffic migrate to the QUIC-based HTTP/3.
+However, given that QUIC's availability and accessibility are not as universal as TCP's, a complete migration of all HTTP/2 traffic to QUIC-based HTTP/3 seems unlikely.

-The fact means that HTTP deployments have to support two transport protocols and the HTTP versions running on each of them for the foreseeable future.
+This situation necessitates HTTP deployments to support both transport protocols and their respective HTTP versions for the foreseeable future.

-This is a costly situation, as the two HTTP protocols are different in many aspects, such as wire-encoding, flow control and stream multiplexing machinery, and HTTP header compression.
-Extensions that work at the HTTP wire encoding layer have to be designed and implemented for both HTTP/2 and HTTP/3.
-Both the protocol stacks have to be maintained, fixing bugs, performance issues, and vulnerabilities as necessary.
+Maintaining dual support is costly, as the two protocols differ in many aspects such as wire-encoding, flow control and stream multiplexing machinery, and HTTP header compression.
+Extensions operating at the HTTP wire encoding layer must be developed and implemented for both HTTP/2 and HTTP/3, and both protocol stacks require ongoing maintenance to address bugs, performance issues, and vulnerabilities.

-This specification resolves the problem by defining a way to run HTTP/3 on top of TCP, by using Quic on Streams
+To address this redundancy, this specification defines the method of running HTTP/3 over TCP, utilizing QUIC on Streams
 {{!QUIC-ON-STREAMS=I-D.kazuho-quic-quic-on-streams}} as the basis.
-QUIC on Streams is a polyfill of QUIC that runs on top of bi-directional streams.
-By using QUIC on Streams, it is possible to run HTTP/3 on top of TCP without modification.
+QUIC on Streams, acting as a polyfill of QUIC atop bi-directional byte streams, enables the operation of HTTP/3 over TCP without any modifications.

-Design, implementation, and maintenance can focus on just one HTTP version:
+Consequently, design, implementation, and maintenance efforts can concentrate on a single HTTP version: HTTP/3.
-HTTP/3.

 # Conventions and Definitions